Imitation of Life (1959 film): History and production

 The screenplay was written by Eleanore Griffin and Allan Scott.
-Together with discussions with director Douglas Sirk, they decided to make changes to the story to reflect the society of 1959.
+With director Douglas Sirk, they made changes to the story to reflect the society of 1959.
 As a result, the plot of the 1959 film differs from the 1933 novel and the 1934 film.

-In the novel, the "Lora" character, Bea Pullman, became successful by commercial production of her maid Delilah's family waffle recipe, a pancake recipe in the 1934 film version.
+In the novel, the Lora character, Bea Pullman, became successful by commercial production of her maid Delilah's family waffle recipe, a pancake recipe in the 1934 film version.
 As a result, Bea, the white businesswoman, becomes rich.
 She offers Delilah 20% of the profits, but the woman declines and chooses to remain Bea's assistant.
-In the novel Delilah's daughter Peola leaves the area for good.
+In the novel, Delilah's daughter Peola leaves the area for good.
 In both the films, the Black daughter returns for her mother's funeral, showing remorse.
 Molly Hiro described the 1959 scene as "virtually identical" to that of 1934.

-In the 1950s there was increased activism in the Civil Rights Movement, with milestones such as the Brown v.
-Board of Education US Supreme Court case, and the Montgomery bus boycott gaining national attention.
+In the 1950s there was increased activism in the Civil Rights Movement, with milestones such as the case of Brown v.
+Board of Education before the U.S. Supreme Court and the Montgomery bus boycott gaining national attention.
 In addition, more women had been working during and after World War II.
 At the same time, the writers acknowledged that racial discrimination and its inequities were still part of society.

-They created a plot line in which Lora becomes a Broadway star by her own talents, with Annie assisting by being paid to serve as a nanny for Lora's child and general household manager.
-Producer Ross Hunter also was cannily aware that these plot changes would enable Lana Turner to model an array of glamorous costumes and real jewels, something that would appeal to a female audience.
-Lana Turner's wardrobe for Imitation of Life cost over $1.078 million, making it one of the most expensive in cinema history to that time.
+They created a plot in which Lora becomes a Broadway star by her own talents, with Annie's assisting by being paid to serve as a nanny for Lora's child and general household manager.
+Producer Ross Hunter also was cannily aware that these plot changes would enable Lana Turner to model an array of glamorous costumes and jewels, something that would appeal to a female audience.
+Lana Turner's wardrobe for Imitation of Life cost over $1.078 million, making it one of the more expensive in cinema history to that time.

 Although many actresses, most of them white, were screen-tested for the Sarah Jane 1959 role, Susan Kohner won it.
 She is of mixed Irish, Mexican, and Czech-Jewish ancestry.
 Her mother was actress Lupita Tovar, born in Mexico, and her father was Paul Kohner, a Czech-Jewish immigrant.

 Karin Dicker made her debut in this film as the young Sarah Jane.
 Noted Black gospel singer Mahalia Jackson received "presenting" billing for her one scene, performing a version of "Trouble of the World" at Annie's funeral service.